sg-developer-portal/TechBiz-Documentation-Clone/invite-users.md

 Public officers and vendors need to have a [TechPass](https://www.developer.tech.gov.sg/products/categories/digital-identity/techpass/overview.html) account to access [Singapore Government Tech Stack(SGTS)](https://www.developer.tech.gov.sg/singapore-government-tech-stack/overview/index.html) products.
 TechBiz allows public officers to send TechPass invites to other public officers or create a TechPass account on behalf of other public officers and vendors.

+>**Notes:**
+>
+> - Public officers and vendors can also use the [TechPass Portal](http://portal.techpass.gov.sg/) to do a self-service sign-up for a TechPass account.
+For more information, refer to [TechPass documentation.](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/)

 ## Prerequisites

 - Public officers with a valid organisation email address such as *your_name@agency.gov.sg* can invite other public officers or vendors using a [non-SE GSIB](glossary) device.

 - Have the following information ready before proceeding:
   - Public officers and vendors who require a TechPass account